LiaPlayground/Symposium-on-International-Teaching-2021/README.md

                              --{{0}}--
 In order to flatten the learning curve and to not reinvent the wheel, we decided to rely on Markdown.
-But, we also wanted to have an extendable language with support for interactivity and beyond the possibilities of todays Learning Management Systems.
+But, we also wanted to have an extendable language with support for interactivity and beyond the possibilities of today's Learning Management Systems.

 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/HEURGne9Vj856oivkD" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/shecodesio-swipe-up-computer-congratulations-HEURGne9Vj856oivkD">via GIPHY</a></p>

                              --{{1}}--
-Within the follwoing section, we will shortly introduce the basic Markdown syntax and then some our extensions or reinterpretations.
+Within the following section, we will shortly introduce the basic Markdown syntax and then some of our extensions or reinterpretations.

 ### 1. Markdown basics